fm4dd/gm-study-e1/readme.md

 <img src="fabfiles-tht/images/gm-study-e1-tht.png" width="400px"><img src="fabfiles-smd/images/gm-study-e1-smd.png" width="400px">

 The gm-study-e1 board is an application module board for the <a href="https://www.colognechip.com/programmable-logic/gatemate-evaluation-board/">GateMate FPGA evaluation board E1</a>, made by <a href="https://www.colognechip.com/">Cologne Chip</a>.
 It connects to the evaluation board through all six GPIO headers, and its main feature are the input/output components similar to popular FPGA trainer boards used for classroom teaching in electrical engineering and embedded systems education (e.g. Digilent Basys or Altera DE10-lite).
-These boards were created during first successful design tests of the <a href="https://github.com/fm4dd/gm-proto-e1">gm-proto-e1</a> boards.
-The "gm-proto-e1" board provides only a few basic I/O, while offering a 2.54mm prototyping area for experimentation with GateMate E1.
+These boards were created after successful design tests of the <a href="https://github.com/fm4dd/gm-proto-e1">gm-proto-e1</a> boards.
+The "gm-proto-e1" boards have only a few basic I/O, but provide a 2.54mm prototyping area for experimentation with GateMate E1.

 ### Overview